NexTechArchitect/FundMe-Contract/README.md

 Core Features:-

-Accepts ETH contributions from any externally-owned account Enforces a USD-denominated minimum contribution using Chainlink price feeds Tracks individual funders and their total contributions Implements owner-restricted withdrawals
+Accepts ETH contributions from any externally-owned account.
+Enforces a USD-denominated minimum contribution using Chainlink price feeds.
+Tracks individual funders and their total contributions.
+Implements owner-restricted withdrawals.
-Optimized using immutable, constant, and minimal storage operations Tested using Foundry’s built-in unit testing framework and mocks Includes deployment scripts for local and testnet environments
+Optimized using immutable, constant, and minimal storage operations.
+Tested using Foundry’s built-in unit testing framework and mocks.
+Includes deployment scripts for local and testnet environments.

 Technical Architecture:-